 The modernist is angular, pointy; he doesn’t slide smoothly into the esthetic belly.
 And he doesn’t care that he is a tough morsel and that we’ll let him waste away on the shelf.

 The only aspect of greatness that the modernist has in him (independent of his intellect) is that entertainment is not what is derived from his art, but worship.
 Not only for the folk is he strange; the average reading circle, the steady consumer of books, can’t digest him either.

 If he’s read, it’s due to fashion, sensation, or scandal.
-Certainly, there will come a reader that will understand him, and this understanding will also contain an esthetic enjoyment, but no longer amusement.
+Certainly, there will come a reader who will understand him, and this understanding will also contain an esthetic enjoyment but no longer amusement.

 And here is the tragi-comic situation of the modern writer: On one hand, he himself consciously departs from the well-trod style and makes himself incomprehensible.
-On the other hand, like every artist, he suffers from lack of popularity and, the more honest he is with himself, the less hope he has of becoming popular.
+On the other hand, like every artist, he suffers from a lack of popularity, and the more honest he is with himself, the less hope he has of becoming popular.

 He will certainly not lower himself to the street-level taste, so he is left with locking himself into his tight milieu, proclaiming that literature, like every art, is a private matter that each one of us sings for himself, introspectively for himself, and that everything that is for people, for the wider public, is already compromised, not pure, not holy, amusement.

 One thing is the half-childish, half-artistic yearning for popularity, and another is the serious thought given to the goal of creativity.
 And pondering is what the true modernist does more readily than the average writer.

 Greatly productive he is not.
 (One can provide many examples from our little world, where literary productivity is a simple product of the demand for accessibility.)
 So he has time to think.